Production Coordinators

 When should a production coordinator start?

-Ideally 4-8 weeks before principal photography for features, earlier for complex productions.
-They need time to set up the production office, begin crew booking, arrange travel, and establish systems before shooting begins.
+Ideally 4-8 weeks before principal photography for features, and earlier for complex shoots.
+They need that time to open the production office, begin crew booking, arrange travel, and stand up systems before cameras roll.

 Do your coordinators handle travel bookings?